Featured image photo credit: Cássia Schutt

 Does your team make the bread from scratch, or do you import it?

-Yes, both the bread and the pastel de nata.
+Yes, we make both the bread and the pastel de nata from scratch.
 When we first started, we wanted something ethical and honest, something we would eat ourselves.
 Neither the bread nor the pastel de nata has any kind of frozen ingredient.
 We don’t import flour from Portuguese, we buy locally.
 Even the pastry’s dough is homemade.
 We have a factory close to Cuppa Coffee Taipa where we grow our own bread yeast that started being made in 2007.
 Everything’s artisanal and homemade and that’s one message we want our clients to know.
 There are no conservatives or preservatives.
 We want to feel proud of our businesses and do the best we can.

 Regarding the pastel de nata: what’s the secret?